-- a.
-Street trees are subject to the planting, maintenance, and removal standards and Best Management Practices (BMPs), as adopted by the International Society of Arboriculture, as it now reads and as hereafter amended.
-Street trees planted prior to the adoption of the most current tree planting standards shall be exempt from these planting standards but are still subject to current removal and maintenance standards. - b.
-Landscaping in the right of way shall be maintained by the abutting property owner(s) unless maintenance has been accepted by the City.
-See TMC Section 11.20.150. - c.
-The following standards apply to street tree maintenance: - Street trees shall be maintained consistent with International Society of Arboriculture BMPs. - ii.
-Street trees shall be maintained in a manner that does not impede public street or sidewalk traffic, consistent with the specifications in the Public Works Infrastructure Design Manual, including: - a) Eight feet of clearance above public sidewalks; - b) 13 feet of clearance above public local and neighborhood streets; - c) 15 feet of clearance above public collector streets; and - d) 18 feet of clearance above public arterial streets. - Street trees shall be maintained so as not to become a defective tree as defined in TMC Section 18.06.XXX. - 4.
-Trees planted in a median shall be appropriate for the planting environment and meet the following requirements: - Trees shall be consistent with previously approved median tree plans given space constraints for roots and branches at maturity. - b.
-Median plantings shall provide adequate species diversity citywide and reasonable resistance to pests and diseases. - Columnar trees may be considered for median plantings to avoid conflicts with vehicles and utilities.
+- (5) At least 3 feet from pad-mounted transformers (except 10 feet in front for access). - (6) At least 4 feet from fire hydrants and connections. - c.
+Tree grates are not encouraged, but when used, shall be designed so that sections of grate can be removed incrementally as the tree matures and shall be designed to avoid accumulation of trash.
+When used, tree grates and landscaped tree wells shall be a minimum 36 square feet in size (6' x 6').
+Tree well size may be adjusted to comply with ADA standards on narrower sidewalks.
+See TMC Section 18.28.240.B.3, "Soil Preparation and Planting," for structural soil requirements.
+Root barriers may be installed at the curb face if structural soils are not used. - d.
+Planting and lighting plans shall be coordinated so that trees are not planted in locations where they will obstruct existing or planned street or site lighting, while maintaining appropriate spacing and allowing for their size and spread at maturity. - e.
+Planting plans shall consider the location of existing or planned signage to avoid future conflicts from mature trees and landscaping. - f.
+Street trees are subject to the most current planting, maintenance, and removal standards and BMPs, as established by the International Society of Arborculture.
+Street trees planted prior to the adoption of the most current tree planting standards shall be exempt from these planting standards but are still subject to current removal and maintenance standards. - g.
+Street Tree Maintenance: Landscaping in the right of way shall be maintained by the abutting property owner(s) unless maintenance has been accepted by the City.
+See TMC 11.20.150. - i.
+Street trees shall be maintained consistent with International Society of Arboriculture best management practices. - ii.
+Street trees shall be maintained in a manner that does not impede public street or sidewalk traffic, consistent with the specifications in the Public Works Infrastructure Design Manual, including: - a) 8 feet of clearance above public sidewalks; - b) 13 feet of clearance above public local and neighborhood streets; - c) 15 feet of clearance above public collector streets; and - d) 18 feet of clearance above public arterial streets. - iii.
+Street trees shall be maintained so as not to become a defective tree as defined in TMC 18.06.XXX. - h.
+Trees planted in a median shall be appropriate for the planting environment, to achieve a balance of the following: - i.
+Consistency with previously approved median tree plans given space constraints for roots and branches at maturity. - ii.
+Compatibility with space constraints for roots and branches at maturity; - iii.
+Providing adequate species diversity citywide and reasonable resistance to pests and diseases.